 The Mable House Barnes Amphitheatre is Cobb County's fabulous outdoor concert venue.
 Located in the same complex as the historic Mable House and Mable House Cultural Arts Center in the South Cobb / Mableton area of Cobb County, it features a state-of-the-art facility.

-The amphitheater can accommodate approximately 2,400 people per show.
+The amphitheatre can accommodate approximately 2,400 people per show.
 Seating includes a table (which each seat 6) area closest to the stage, row A through Q are terrace level and general admission area is on the lawn.
 Tables are first offered to customers who purchase the entire Season.
 If all of the tables are not sold as Season tickets, some may then be offered for series sales.
 For most shows, patrons may bring personal-size coolers and/or picnic baskets with food and drink (limited to beer & wine).
 For those who purchase terrace seats, TV trays are allowed in the spacious aisles.
 Lawn ticket holders are allowed to bring blankets for their picnics.( Sorry, no lawn chairs allowed in the park) Food and drink are available for purchase inside the amphitheatre from Mother's Finest Catering, or from our convenient concession stand, operated by Mother’s Finest.

 A little bit of history